 - certificate of good conduct (in some cases)

-A German driver’s licence (Führerschein) will be provided for the same category of vehicle upon request.
-Once a German driver’s licence has been issued the other licence will be retained and returned to the authority that issued it.
+A German driver’s license (Führerschein) will be provided for the same category of vehicle upon request.
+Once a German driver’s license has been issued the other license will be retained and returned to the authority that issued it.

-Students are not considered to have transferred their legal residence; this means that they can continue to drive using their existing foreign licence.
-However if a student wishes to obtain a German licence they can do so, provided they have been a resident for at least six months.
+Students are not considered to have transferred their legal residence; this means that they can continue to drive using their existing foreign license.
+However if a student wishes to obtain a German license they can do so, provided they have been a resident for at least six months.

 German driving test